syncfusion-content/windowsforms-docs/WindowsForms/Grid/Virtual-Grid.md

 ## Covered Ranges

-or merging range of cells in Virtual Grid use the [QueryCoveredRange](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridModel~QueryCoveredRange_EV.html#) event.
+For merging range of cells in Virtual Grid use the [QueryCoveredRange](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridModel~QueryCoveredRange_EV.html#) event.
 This event is used to provide covered ranges on demand.
 The desired range of cells can be merged using the [e.Range](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridQueryCoveredRangeEventArgs~Range.html#) property.

 {% tabs %}
 {% highlight c# %}